 - Liriope muscari (named after Muscari botryoides, the botanical name for grape hyacinth, whose flower formation is similar)

 Often associated with these two is a third short plant with grass-like blades called Ophiopogon.
 All three of these ground covers are commonly referred to by the names "monkey grass," "border grass," and "lilyturf."

-Sun and Soil Requirements for Liriope Plants:
+Sun and Soil Needs for Liriope Plants

-Liriope plants can be grown in partial shade, although they also double as sun-plants.
+Liriope plants can be grown in partial shade, although they also double as plants for full sun.
 They profit from water, but as long as you plant them in partial shade, they will tolerate relatively dry conditions.
 Either way, they need a well-drained soil.

-These ornamental grass look-alikes spread via rhizomes, and are vigorous growers, to the point of being considered invasive plants in some regions.
-Indeed, one common name for them is "creeping lilyturf": when you see "creeping" in a plant's name, that's often a red flag that it spreads aggressively.
+These ornamental grass look-alikes spread via rhizomes, to the point of being considered invasive plants in some regions.
+Indeed, one common name for them is "creeping lilyturf": When you see "creeping" in a plant's name, that's often a red flag that it spreads aggressively.

-Like many ground covers, three of the common uses for Liriope plants are:
+Like many ground covers, three of the common uses for liriope plants are: